Youth Participants (Winter/Spring 2021)

 Youth Participant

 Joe is a senior at the Los Angeles Center for Enriched Studies.
-Over the years, he had learned to truly appreciate the arts.
+Over the years, he learned to truly appreciate the arts.
 Although he cannot play jazz music on his violin or piano, he has grown a great admiration for it.
-He founded and is currently leading the Jazz Affinity Club, in which members are free to share and discuss jazz pieces.
+He founded and currently leads the Jazz Affinity Club, where members are free to share and discuss jazz pieces.
 He is also the president of his high school’s Christian Club.
 He writes almost daily about his emotions and thoughts in a journal.

 His most significant attribute is his resilience, as he has continued to challenge himself academically despite the deaths of his parents in the summer of 2020.
-He hopes to someday be able to support his remaining family financially, though he still does not know what career path he wants to take.
+He hopes to be able to support his remaining family financially someday, though he still does not know what career path he wants to take.

 Joe's story →